Table of Contents

 Multi-Step Word Problems: Solve complex word problems involving multiple addition and subtraction steps.
 Translate basic word problems into algebraic expressions with variables.

 Multiplication and Division: Master basic multiplication and division facts.
-Solve word problems using these operations
+Solve word problems using these operations.

 Basic Equations: Solve simple equations of the form x - a = b, x + a = b, a - x = b, and a × x = b.